MantasPauliukonis/survival-clicker2-proposal/README.md

 While game will have a death where player looses progress, this mechanic will be merged with prestige system.
 Means that player will come back with some additional bonus (TBD)

 ## Tools

+Game will support Web Workers through `.on(event, f: (data, ack))` `.emit(event, data)` messaging system.
+That leaves a possiblity to port into a game with server-side processing.

 ```
 webpack
 vuejs